-I’ve said previously that life often speaks through metaphor and that messages find you in all manner of ways with things you’re drawn to watch or read, not for the sake of entertainment or escape, but as an oracle to find a deeper truth and meaning for life.
-Up until now, I’ve never seen an adaptation of The Count of Monte Cristo let alone read the book, but I’m obsessed with this new series, unashamedly on my fourth watch within 3 weeks.
+Once again, my ruminations have been stoked by an oracle via the small screen, an intermittent occurrence over the last decade.
+Life often speaks to me through metaphor and messages that have found me in all manner of ways, especially things I’ve been drawn to watch or read, not for the sake of entertainment or escape, but as an oracle to find a deeper truth and meaning for my life.
+This time, it’s the new eight part mini series of The Count of Monte Cristo which has stoked these contemplations.
+Up until now, I’ve never seen any of the many adaptations of the story, let alone having read the book, but I’m completely hooked with this new series, unashamedly on my fourth binge-watch within three weeks.
 There’s a strong message in it for me and I feel it viscerally.
-Captivated, enthralled and unflinchingly obsessed, the story’s themes have drawn me in like a moth to light as I’ve made parallels with my own life and how it was wrecked and stolen at an age where I could do nothing about it, a trespass on my undeveloped soul.
-Themes of jealousy and betrayal, lies and deceit, avarice and greed ruining lives hit home to me, themes I’ve experienced in my own life as a child and echoed in adulthood.
+Captivated, enthralled and unflinchingly obsessed, the story’s themes have drawn me in like a moth to a flame as I’ve made parallels with my own life and how it was wrecked and stolen at an age where I could do nothing about it, a trespass on my undeveloped soul.
+Storylines of jealousy and betrayal, lies and deceit, avarice and greed ruining lives hit home to me, experienced in my own life as a child and echoed in adulthood.

-I quietly agreed with what Dumas writes for his protagonist, Dantes: how can you leave it to fate to deliver that justice when you can serve it up cold yourself?
-You’re not responsible for the pain but you are responsible for your healing.
-That’s hardly fair with the scales of injustice tipped heavily on your side.
-And it’s a difficult thought that your transgressor may live a relatively stress free and comfortable life without getting their share of comeuppance and without karma taking a juicy bite out of their arse.
+I quietly agreed with what Dumas writes for his protagonist, Dantes: how can you leave it to fate to deliver that justice when you can serve it up calculatingly cold yourself?
+Revenge can be a salavatingly delicious thought.
+Oh to be a fly on the wall once your machinations for revenge are in full swing!
+Here’s the rub: you’re not responsible for the pain inflicted but you are responsible for your healing.
+That’s hardly seems fair does it?
+And it’s a feather-spitting thought that your transgressor may live a relatively stress free and comfortable life without getting their share of comeuppance and without karma taking a juicy bite out of their arse.

 Perhaps it’s an idiom we need to rethink.
 Forgive doesn’t mean what we think it means – let go of resentment or feelings of wanting retribution.
 Dictionary definitions are to stop feeling angry or resentful toward someone for an offence, flaw, or mistake.
 Or to cease to feel resentment against someone who has done something to harm, annoy, or upset you.

-I think the meaning should be revisited for the simple task of helping people who are healing from pain.
+I think the meaning should be revisited for the simple task of aiding people like me who are healing from childhood trauma, pain and violation.
 There should be another way of saying it.
 Perhaps “I forgive myself of the pain I’m carrying”.
-Or “I forgive the situation so it has no hold over me”, meaning, that I’m no longer holding onto resentment.
+Or “I forgive the situation so it has no hold over me”.
 It shouldn’t be about “forgiving” the perpetrator who inflicted your your pain.
-It’s too big of a burden.
+It’s too big a burden.

-Perhaps forgiveness is coming to terms with what happened, when there’s no emotional trigger with the memory, that’s when you know you’ve healed the pain and not a vessel for it.
+Perhaps forgiveness is coming to terms with what happened, when there’s no emotional charge with the memory or saying the person’s name without spitting feathers.
 As I wrote before, my pain metasized and possessed me for a long time, nearly two decades in total from around 13 years old.
 Vestiges of this pain still exist but wisdom and age help to temper ill-feelings.

-Intellectually I know that it’s their internal wound being inflicted outwardly.
-Do I understand why the unholy trinity did what they did?
-Perhaps, although I’m not allowing myself to accept that they may have had their own internal wounds to deal with.
-I haven’t got that far yet.
+Intellectually I know that it may have been the unholy trinity’s insecurities and internal wounds being inflicted outwardly against my mum and I, although I’m not allowing myself to accept or entertain that thought yet.
+I haven’t evolved that far yet.
 Am I still blaming them for my pain?
 The child part of me blames them for the pain she endured, and that part of me is alive in the depths of my psyche.
-The adult self knows that their internal wounds were reflected outwardly.
+The adult self knows better.
 But I’m not allowing myself to step into their shoes just yet.
 It will come in time.
 Once my child is fully heard, healed and integrated, only then I can move on to full acceptance with compassion.
-The soft, pillowy cushion of compassion is there, under the great hard wall of hurt that still divides my heart, a barrier that’ll come down in time, but it’s not ready to.
-Perhaps that’s what Dumas meant in the line that love will not come again without forgiveness.
-There’s always love underneath any kind of pain; that’s probably what forgiveness is, accessing love for yourself when juxtaposed with the pain but you don’t want to surrender to that love as a form of self-protection and self-preservation, in the sense that if I allow that love then you’ve lost the battle only to open yourself up to more abuse and violation.
+The soft, pillowy cushion of compassion is there, under the hard great wall of hurt that still divides my heart, a barrier that’ll come down in time, but it’s not ready to.
+Perhaps that’s what Dumas meant in the line that “love will not come again without forgiveness”.
+There’s always love underneath any kind of pain; that’s probably what forgiveness is, accessing love for yourself when juxtaposed with the pain but you don’t want to surrender to that love and hold onto the pain as a form of self-protection and self-preservation.
+I’m scared that if I allow that love then I’ve lost the battle and possibly even open myself up to more abuse and violation.
+Even as I write this, I can feel myself holding onto pain that I don’t want to let go of.

 There’s an internal tug of war between the pain body and the soul.
 I bounce around like a ping pong ball ricocheting from softness of the soul to the great wall of hurt and back again, to-ing and fro-ing.
 The pain is losing it’s grip though as I contemplate the F word more and more, thinking of how to give in to forgiveness and how to truly let go, bringing the great wall of hurt down brick by brick.

-What if I did let go and allow myself to look at my transgressors with the pillow of compassion, what would happen to my life?
+What if I did let go and allow myself to sink into the pillow of compassion and truly forgive, what would happen to my life?
 Will it change my heart?
 And what would happen to the perpetrators of my pain?
 I think some people have the propensity to forgive more easily than others – maybe it’s in their DNA, may they are the really old souls who’ve lived many life times and have had millenia to practice.
 Wounds take time to heal and forgiveness will have its timeline too.

-Perhaps the lesson of this life for all of us is being able to attain a level of “forgive them, for they know not what they do”.
-But I’m not there yet…
+Perhaps the lesson of this life for me is being able to attain a level of “forgive them, for they know not what they do”.
+But unfortunately, I’m not there yet…

 Etymology online: